cncf/wg-serverless/workflow/spec/examples.md

 #### Description

-In this example we show how to iterate over some data input using the ForEach state.
+In this example we show how to iterate over some data input using the ForEach task.
-The state will iterate over a collection of simple math expressions which are passed in as the workflow data input:
+The task will iterate over a collection of simple math expressions which are passed in as the workflow data input:

 ```json